Cream Puffs (Gluten-Free)

 Crisp up the cream puff shells:

 - If you baked your cream puffs ahead of time and they got soft or soggy from storing them, you can re-crisp them before filling them.
-Place the empty cream puffs on a baking sheet and bake at 300 degrees for 5-8 minutes.
+Place the empty cream puffs on a baking sheet and bake at 300 degrees for 5 to 8 minutes.
 Just be sure to let them cool completely before filling them.

 Freezing the dough: